-All NCETM students study two disciplines, and receive one period per week of individual instruction in each of these disciplines.
-These two periods are classroom extraction periods, and every effort is made to minimise the disruption this inevitably causes.
+All NCETM students receive one period per week of individual instruction in their first study instrument.
+This is a classroom extraction period, and every effort is made to minimise the disruption this inevitably causes.
 You will have to catch up on any work you have missed in your own time.

-Groupwork is an integral part of the Centre’s activities.
+Monday to Thursday.
 It is important that you realise the degree of commitment to other students that this involves, and are willing to treat Groupwork with the same level of importance as your individual study.
 This means allocating at least part of your practice time to learning your tunes and parts for Groupwork.

 ·PracticeYou are expected to do a minimum of one hour’s practice, split between your two

 studies, each night from Monday to Thursday.
 This is part of the Music School curriculum, but it cannot be overemphasised that this is a minimum amount.
 Most people who have reached a standard good enough to gain a place here already practise at least that amount anyway.